DevOps with AWS CodePipeline on AWS EKS ¶

 - 03-DEVOPS-Nginx-ALB-IngressService.yml

-#Before # External DNS - For creating a Record Set in Route53 external-dns.alpha.kubernetes.io/hostname: devops.kubeoncloud.com #After # External DNS - For creating a Record Set in Route53 external-dns.alpha.kubernetes.io/hostname: devops.kubeoncloud.com, devops2.kubeoncloud.com
+#Before # External DNS - For creating a Record Set in Route53 external-dns.alpha.kubernetes.io/hostname: devops.kubeoncloud.com #After # External DNS - For creating a Record Set in Route53 external-dns.alpha.kubernetes.io/hostname: devops.kubeoncloud.com, devops2.kubeoncloud.com - Commit the changes to local git repository and push to codeCommit Repository

 - Monitor the codePipeline